DackJempsey/photoTools/README.md

-This is the README for the NatureSnapz coding challenge(Deduplify and jsonBlob) Written by Jack Dempsey:Jack.n.Dempsey@colorado.edu There are three sections to this README: Usage, Descriptions, and Implementation decisions.
+Written by Jack Dempsey:Jack.n.Dempsey@colorado.edu There are three sections to this README:

+Usage, Descriptions, and Implementation decisions.

 # Usage
 Dependancies: g++ 4.2.1 or higher